 Laboratory of Mucosal Immunology and Immune Nutrition (MIIN LAB)

-Dr Gianfrani is also interested to investigate the role of HLA risk gene expression in the inflammatory response to gluten proteins, with implication for celiac disease prevention.
-In the recent years, Dr Gianfrani’s LAB has been interested in the immunopathogenesis of paediatric inflammatory bowel disease (IBD), in particular on the role of ATG16L1 gene polymorphisms in autophagy alteration in IBD patients.
-Dr Gianfrani has co-authored more than 70 original papers and reviews in international journals, as well as of book chapters on mucosal immunology and organic chemistry.
-Dr Gianfrani is the author of several articles and reviews for science outreach, and of interviews to mass media, as expert of celiac disease.
+In the recent years, she has investigated the role of HLA risk gene expression in the inflammatory response to gluten proteins, with implication for celiac disease prevention, and the immunopathogenesis of paediatric inflammatory bowel disease (IBD), in particular she studied the role of ATG16L1 gene polymorphisms in autophagy alteration in IBD patients.

 The main scientific interests of MIIN LAB are:

 - Immune pathogenesis of celiac disease and pediatric inflammatory bowel disease